M-Ravenmoore/learning-journal/git-github.md

 - HEAD = you are here
 - each snapshot should have a commit message as a label
 - ADD COMMIT PUSH !!!
+- site your code in commit notes!!!! where why what!!